 - “I like getting coffee on my way to work but it costs me a lot over time.
 This coffee shop is the cheapest around.
 I just want an affordable coffee-to-go.” — Price-sensitive mindset

 - “All I care about is exceptionally good coffee.
-I follow famous baristas and only want to get the best coffee taste there is, regardless of the brand.” — Quality-driven mindset
+I follow famous baristas on Instagram and only want to get the best coffee taste there is.” — Quality-driven mindset

-- “I like to do my work at coffee shops, I like the atmosphere.
-I don’t really care about the coffee drink that much but I get it so I can hang out at the place.” — Ambience-seeker mindset
+- “I like to work remotely on my laptop at coffee shops — I like the atmosphere.
+I don’t really care about the coffee drink that much but I buy it so I can hang out at the café place.” — Ambience-seeker mindset

 Creating behavioural archetypes requires a deep qualitative understanding of the customer’s pre-, during- and post- journey with a brand from a representative sample of existing customers.
 It’s quite a research endeavour.

-We recently created behavioural archetypes for one of our clients’ customer-centricity strategy.
-To obtain the relevant data we first designed a general customer satisfaction survey that we positioned on the checkout page of our client’s website and generated over 2000 responses.
+Previously, I’ve worked on behavioural archetypes for a clients’ customer-centricity strategy.
+To obtain the relevant data, we first designed a general customer satisfaction survey that we positioned on the checkout page of our client’s website and generated over 2000 responses.
 We used this opportunity not only to understand the customers better but also to create a pool of participants for further research activities.

 What is great about this gradual approach is that as researchers we are able to develop rapport and a relationship with the participants.
 As they go through the research activities over time they are able to reflect and give us more in-depth responses about their motivations and personal life story.

-To wrap up, the behavioural archetypes are a useful tool in helping to foster a customer-centric strategy within a product-focused organisation as they remind everyone inside the business who their customers are — serving as a decision guide about what the customers are likely to do, feel, expect, and how are they likely to respond.
+To wrap up, the behavioural archetypes are a useful tool in helping to foster a customer-centric strategy within a product-focused organisation as they remind everyone inside the business who their customers are — guiding decisions about what different type of customers are likely to do, feel, expect, and how are they likely to respond.